 Due to Pink’s short term effects, the risk of users compulsively re-dosing before the initial dose has been metabolized by the body is extremely high.
 Addiction specialists suspect this may be causing many overdose deaths, especially in users already addiction to heroin.

-An opioid analgesic, Pink forces release of massive amounts of dopamine (DA) in the brain.
+An opioid, Pink forces release of massive amounts of dopamine (DA) in the brain.
 Directly associated with the reinforcement of addiction, dopamine triggers brain alterations leading to addiction and plays a critical role in the motivational drive to appropriate entities that provide pleasure and reward.